 As a chiropractor, you spend years learning how to help people get back their health after long illnesses and physical alignments.
 Being a chiropractor is a physically demanding job.
 If you become unable to work due to injury or illness and want to file for disability benefits yourself- you may be surprised at how difficult the process will be for you.
 In this article, we talk about:

-- Why it’s so difficult to file for disability as a chiropractor;
+- Why it’s so difficult to file a Long Term Disability claim as a chiropractor;

 - How to create a winning claim; and